dpippert/hello-world/README.md

 This document has two purposes.
 First, it is intended to communicate our current understanding of the data and relationships we need to capture and manage.
-Second, it serves as a vehicle for describing early business requirements to team members, who in turn will be responsible for implementing the system.
+Second, it serves as first steps for describing business requirements to team members, who in turn will be responsible for implementing the system.

 ### Team members